Objectivism

-Objectivism is a philosophical system developed by Russian-American writer and philosopher Ayn Rand.
+Objectivism is a philosophical system named and developed by Russian-American writer and philosopher Ayn Rand.
 She described it as "the concept of man as a heroic being, with his own happiness as the moral purpose of his life, with productive achievement as his noblest activity, and reason as his only absolute".

 Rand first expressed Objectivism in her fiction, most notably The Fountainhead (1943) and Atlas Shrugged (1957), and later in non-fiction essays and books.
 Leonard Peikoff, a professional philosopher and Rand's designated intellectual heir, later gave it a more formal structure.
 Peikoff characterizes Objectivism as a "closed system" insofar as its "fundamental principles" were set out by Rand and are not subject to change.
 However, he stated that "new implications, applications and integrations can always be discovered".

 Objectivism's main tenets are that reality exists independently of consciousness, that human beings have direct contact with reality through sense perception (see direct and indirect realism), that one can attain objective knowledge from perception through the process of concept formation and inductive logic, that the proper moral purpose of one's life is the pursuit of one's own happiness (see rational egoism), that the only social system consistent with this morality is one that displays full respect for individual rights embodied in laissez-faire capitalism, and that the role of art in human life is to transform humans' metaphysical ideas by selective reproduction of reality into a physical form—a work of art—that one can comprehend and to which one can respond emotionally.

-Academic philosophers have generally paid little attention to or dismissed Rand's philosophy, although a smaller number of academics do support it.
-Nonetheless, Objectivism has been a persistent influence among libertarians and American conservatives.
+Academic philosophers have mostly ignored or rejected Rand's philosophy.
+Nonetheless, Objectivism has been a persistent influence among right-libertarians and American conservatives.
 The Objectivist movement, which Rand founded, attempts to spread her ideas to the public and in academic settings.

 Philosophy

-Rand originally expressed her philosophical ideas in her novels—most notably, in both The Fountainhead and Atlas Shrugged.
+Rand originally expressed her ideas in her novels—most notably, in both The Fountainhead and Atlas Shrugged.
 She further elaborated on them in her periodicals The Objectivist Newsletter, The Objectivist, and The Ayn Rand Letter, and in non-fiction books such as Introduction to Objectivist Epistemology and The Virtue of Selfishness.

 The name "Objectivism" derives from the idea that human knowledge and values are objective: they exist and are determined by the nature of reality, to be discovered by one's mind, and are not created by the thoughts one has.
 Rand stated that she chose the name because her preferred term for a philosophy based on the primacy of existence—"existentialism"—had already been taken.

 Rand characterized Objectivism as "a philosophy for living on earth", based on reality, and intended as a method of defining human nature and the nature of the world in which we live.